CatataFish132/button_game/README.md

 all the files with emu can be ignored as its only used when developing.

 sample_config.ini is a sample config file.

+analyse.py is for analysing the file robot.py creates